CameronD35/networkDaemon/README.md

 This daemon:
 - Checks if the specified IP and Port are open
 - Connects to the IP and Port and if successful, creates a fork program
-- The fork program runs a python script until the connection is disrupted (The python script is not provided, but it will be added in a later push!)
+- The fork program runs a Python script until the connection is disrupted.
+The python script IS provided, but the path will be different and the script is specific to our Jetson Orin Nano setup.
+To point to a new path you must change the path string at or around line 197 and direct it to your desired location.

 ---